Guns N' Roses: Legacy, style and influence

 Guns N' Roses signed with a major record label within eight months of the band's inception, and topped national sales charts weeks after garnering late hours airplay on MTV.
 Appetite for Destruction is the highest-selling debut album of all time in the United States.

-Peers of the band in the music industry often spoke highly of the band.
-Joe Perry stated that the band was the first group to remind him of Led Zeppelin.
-Ozzy Osbourne stated that Guns N' Roses could have been "the next Rolling Stones" if the classic lineup stayed together.
-Country musician Steve Earle stated in 1989 that "Guns N' Roses are what every L.A. band pretends to be".
+Many music industry peers spoke highly of GNR.
+Joe Perry stated that the band was the first to remind him of Led Zeppelin.
+Ozzy Osbourne stated that GNR could have been "the next Rolling Stones" if the classic lineup had stayed together.
+Tom Petty also favorably compared the band to the Rolling Stones.
+Country musician Steve Earle stated, in 1989, "Guns N' Roses are what every L.A. band pretends to be".
+Gangsta rap group N.W.A., of whom Guns N' Roses were early supporters and befriended, named a song "Appetite for Destruction" after the Guns album of the same name.
+However, not all peers were positive, Nirvana frontman Kurt Cobain stated that his band was "not your typical Guns N' Roses type of band that has absolutely nothing to say" and refused to tour with them.

-The early music of Guns N' Roses was a fusion of punk rock, blues rock, hard rock, heavy metal and glam metal.
-The Illusions albums saw the band branching out into art rock, while "The Spaghetti Incident?" saw the group cover several punk rock songs.
-Since the group's 1999 revival, the band has retained hard rock features while also featuring elements of industrial rock, electronic rock, nu metal, & industrial metal.
+Early Guns N' Roses music was a fusion of punk rock, blues rock, hard rock, heavy metal, and glam metal.
+The Illusions albums saw the band branching out into art rock, and featuring influences from progressive rock, folk rock, progressive metal, speed metal, funk metal, and industrial music.
+"The Spaghetti Incident?" saw the group cover mostly punk rock songs.
+Since its 1999 revival, the band has retained hard rock and piano rock features while including elements of industrial rock, electronic rock, nu metal, industrial metal and trip hop.
 In the 1990s, the band integrated keyed instruments (played by either Rose or Reed) into the band.
 Teddy Andreadis was brought in as an additional keyboardist & harmonica player for the Use Your Illusion Tour, alongside multiple backing vocalists and a brass and woodwind section.
 Later tours saw keyboardist Chris Pitman (and after 2016, Melissa Reese) contribute sub-bass and synth parts, as well as reproducing the brass and string parts of songs electronically.